lnurl/luds/lnurl-allowance.md

 e.g. JSON.stringify(payload)
 ```

-6. `LN Service` receives message, parses the JSON payload and checks the `type` property of the message, find a `allowanceRequest` type.
-For this message type SERVICE must check that that `k1` value passed matches a real `k1` inside SERVICE.
-If all checks are performed on SERVICE side and the connection should remain established, SERVICE sends a JSON stringified message payload to WALLET with the following format:
+6. `LN SERVICE` receives message, parses the JSON payload and checks the `type` property of the message, finding an `allowanceRequest` type.
+For this message type `LN SERVICE` must check that `k1` value passed matches a real `k1` inside `LN SERVICE`.
+If all checks are performed on `LN SERVICE` side and the connection should remain established, `LN SERVICE` sends a JSON stringified message payload to `LN WALLET` with the following format:

 ```
 payload = {
   // success message to show on the WALLET
-  message: 'Allowance setup successfully', <String>
+  message: 'Allowance setup successful', <String>

   // UNIX timestamp of pairing success time
   timestamp: 1593453067, <Number/UNIX Date>